Endogenous Resistance to Activation Steering in Language Models: Technical Appendices and Supplementary Material

 \subsubsection{Judge Models}

-To validate the robustness of our ESR findings, we conducted a cross-judge analysis using four additional judge models: GPT-5-Mini, Qwen3-32B, Claude 4.5 Haiku, and Gemini-2.5-Flash.
-We sampled \crossJudgeNSamples{} responses from our experiment results and regraded them with each judge model, comparing these scores against our original Claude 4.5 Sonnet judge scores.
+To validate the robustness of our ESR findings, we conducted a cross-judge analysis using four additional judge models: GPT-5-Mini, Qwen3-32B, Claude 4.5 Sonnet, and Gemini-2.5-Flash.
+We sampled \crossJudgeNSamples{} responses from our experiment results and regraded them with each judge model, comparing these scores against our original Claude 4.5 Haiku judge scores.

 \textbf{Sampling methodology and interpretation.} Our sampling strategy was designed to enable meaningful cross-judge comparisons while avoiding the computational cost of regrading all tens of thousands of experiment trials.
 We used stratified sampling that (1) included all multi-attempt responses from each target model, and (2) ensured at least 100 samples per target model.
 This non-uniform sampling deliberately oversamples multi-attempt responses, which are the cases where judges must agree on both attempt segmentation and score improvement to validate ESR findings. \emph{As a result, the absolute values shown in \Cref{fig:cross-judge-esr-rate} should not be interpreted as population-level ESR rates}, as they are inflated by the oversampling of multi-attempt cases.
 However, the relative comparisons between target models within each judge panel, and between judges for the same target model, remain valid and informative.
 The key finding is that all judges consistently rank Llama-3.3-70B as having substantially higher multi-attempt rates than other models.